christian-beckmann/MultipleInheritBundle/Resources/doc/index.md

-# Getting started with MultipleInheritanceBundle
+# Getting started with MultipleInheritBundle

 ## Quick start

 If you are not familiar with Bundle Inheritance in Symfony, I suggest you to read [first](http://symfony.com/doc/master/cookbook/bundles/inheritance.html) and the [second](http://symfony.com/doc/master/cookbook/bundles/override.html) cookbok articles about that.

 Limitation of native Symfony's Bundle Inheritance is only one-to-one child-parent relationships between bundles.
-MultipleInheritanceBundle aims to remove this limitation.
+MultipleInheritBundle aims to remove this limitation.
 To do this, plugin introduces the concept of *Active Bundle*.

 Active Bundle determines priority of searching and loading resources between child-parent bundles.
 Active Bundle is the bundle, the controller of which was called by the routing.
 For example, if your route, that matched request have something like `'_controller' => 'TestBundle:Controller:Action'`, `TestBundle` will be active until the end of the request.
 For different routes different bundles can be active.